Netflix Industry Workshop: Video Encoding at Scale

 Tuesday, September 19

-For three decades, Mathematica has defined the state of the art in technical computing and provided the principal computation environment for millions of innovators, educators, and students around the world.
+12:30-14:00, Room 209ABFor three decades, Mathematica has defined the state of the art in technical computing and provided the principal computation environment for millions of innovators, educators, and students around the world.
 This tutorial addresses the new comprehensive framework for deep neural networks, which is the latest built-in addition to Mathematica.
 For those new to the underlying Wolfram Language, the tutorial begins with a brief overview of the concepts and scope of the software.
 A quick recapitulation of the deep neural network (DNN) basics will lead to a comprehensive introduction of the framework.
 The elegant design of the DNN implementation accommodates the needs of novices and experts alike, and the tight integration into the Wolfram Language provides a smooth image processing workflow.
 Topics covered include neural network layer types, network topology, loss functions, training and regularisation methods, GPU-implementation, data handling, and pre-trained networks.
 A collection of application examples in image processing will complement this 1.5 hour workshop.

 Markus van Almsick is a German physicist who worked for the University of Illinois at Urbana-Champaign, USA, the Max-Planck Institute for Theoretical Biophysics in Frankfurt, Germany, and the Technical University of Eindhoven, the Netherlands.
 His area of expertise ranges from quantum gravity, molecular dynamics, and neural networks, to numerical mathematics and image processing.
 He has been a freelance consultant for Wolfram Research Inc., the maker of Mathematica and Wolfram | Alpha since 1988.